kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Creating terraform.tfvars

 1. Create a project in your Hetzner Cloud Console, and go to **Security > API Tokens** of that project to grab the API key.
+Take note of the key! ✅
 2. Generate an ssh key pair for your cluster, unless you already have one that you'd like to use.
+Take note of the respective paths! ✅
-3. Rename terraform.tfvars.example to terraform.tfvars, and replace the values from steps 1 and 2.
+3. ⚠️ [Essential step] Rename terraform.tfvars.example to terraform.tfvars, and replace the values from steps 1 and 2. ✅

 ### Customize other variables (Optional)